-• Successfully achieving project closure is a three-step process: achieving closure on individual stages and holes; achieving closure on individual lines; and achieving closure on the entire curtain.
-Proper closure on individual stages and holes is primarily a function of the following items: drilling a properly flushed hole, effective washing of the hole, understanding the geology of the stages being grouted; applying that knowledge along with the results of water pressure testing to determine technically effective and cost effective stage selection; selecting appropriate starting mixes; real-time monitoring of the grouting and assessing its dynamic behavior in terms of characteristic signatures; making good and informed decisions regarding when to change grout mixes during injection within a stage; and managing the hole to completion (i.e., refusal to further grout injection) within a reasonable amount of time.
-The key is to gradually reduce the Apparent Lugeon Value of the stage (i.e., the

-Lugeon value calculated using grout as the test fluid, and taking into account the apparent viscosity of the grout relative to water) to practically zero.
+Successfully achieving a grouting project closure is a three-step process: achieving closure on individual stages and holes; achieving closure on individual lines; and achieving closure on the entire curtain.
+Proper closure on individual stages and holes is primarily a function of the following six items: (1) drilling a properly flushed hole, effectively washing the hole, and understanding the geology of the stages being grouted: (2) applying that knowledge, along with the results of water-pressure testing, to determine technically effective and cost-effective stage selection; (3) selecting appropriate starting mixes: (4) real-time monitoring of the grouting and assessment of the characteristics of each grouting operation; (5) making good and informed decisions regarding when to change grout mixes during injection within a stage; and (6) managing the hole to completion (i.e., refusal to further grout injection) within a reasonable amount of time.
+The key during grouting is to gradually reduce the apparent Lugeon value of the stage to practically zero.
+The apparent Lugeon value is calculated using grout as the test fluid, and taking into account the apparent viscosity of the grout relative to water.